 Xcelite mallets can be used to rim singing bowls, though they do require extra practice.

 The wah-wah method is the most advanced of the methods listed here and is relatively rare to create.
 A singing bowl with hand wah-wah capabilities is needed to perform this method.
 Often, a “sweet spot” needs to be found through trial and error.
 With this method, the technique is far more important than the mallet type.
 Any covered mallet, whether it's felt, wool or suede will work with this method.
 After striking the bowl with the covered end of the mallet, raise the singing bowl to your mouth, purse your lips and vocalize the sound ‘wah.’
 You will be able to feel the vibration in your mouth.

 With many types of singing bowls and almost as many types of mallets, selecting the right mallet can be difficult.
 Hopefully, this guide has given you the information and tips needed to make an appropriate selection.
 If you find that a mallet isn’t working, use it as an opportunity to experience several different mallets.
 It can be enjoyable to play with your singing bowl and discover the mallet that makes the best sound with your singing bowl.
 Be patient with the process and yourself as it does take time to play the bowl with ease.

 Check out our other blog post for a few tips on how to break in a new mallet.
 First, play the bowl for about five minutes.
 As you use your mallet, the material will begin to develop ‘micro-grooves.’
 These grooves help grip the rim of the bowl better.
 Over time, the grooves will help improve the sound of the singing bowl.

+We invite you to get your own singing bowl today!
 Good luck and happy playing!